MarkOpalski/prompt-playground/README.md

 ## 🚀 Quick Start

 Each project includes its own setup instructions and documentation.
 Navigate to any project folder to get started.

+## ✨ Interactive Features

+### 📝 Prompt Display Modals

+Each project on the live demo site includes a "View Prompt" button that opens a modal displaying:

+- **Original AI Prompt**: The exact prompt used to generate the project
+- **Source Attribution**: Links to [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) by [@f](https://github.com/f)
+- **Copy Functionality**: One-click copying of prompts for reuse
+- **Metadata**: Date, source platform, and prompt location information

+This transparency allows visitors to understand the AI collaboration process and reuse successful prompts for their own projects.

 ## 🛠 Development Approach